theogroup/ogroup.net/src/_drafts/clutch.md

   be more proud of what we’ve accomplished together.
-Moving forward, we will continue delivering quality work for our clients so we can not only maintain the success we’ve had as an agency, but also continue rising on Clutch’s platform until we have the spot at the top of their New York coverage and beyond.
+Moving forward, we will continue delivering quality work for our clients so we can not only maintain the success we’ve had as an agency, but also continue rising on Clutch’s platform until we have the spot at the top of their New York and Seattle coverage and beyond.
 sections:
   - text_markdown:
     single_image: